mainkoon81/Linear-Model-project-SAS/README.md

 If you sum the R-squared values from each of the three simple linear regression models together...The sum of the $R^2$ values is greater than 1, but how is this possible?
 It turns this is possible, because our explanatory variables are not independent of one another.

  - Let's build the multi-LM
-   - First, Add all quantitative variables...
+## First, add all quantitative variables...
 ```
 lm = sm.OLS(df['price'], df[['intercept', 'area', 'bedrooms', 'bathrooms']])
 result = lm.fit()